2010s in African history: Ethiopia

 The 2014–2016 Oromo protests were a series of protests and resistance first sparked on 25 April 2014.
 In the three days leading up to 8 August 2016, Reuters reported that at least 90 protesters had been shot and killed by Ethiopian security forces, marking the most violent crackdown against protesters in sub-Saharan Africa since at least 75 people were killed during protests in Oromia Region in November and December 2015.
 According to Human Rights Watch, at least 500 people are estimated to have been killed as of October 2016.

 A state of emergency was declared on Sunday, 9 October 2016 by Ethiopian Prime Minister Hailemariam Desalegn.
 The state of emergency authorized the military to enforce security nationwide.
 It also imposed restrictions on freedom of speech and access to information.
-Media reported the state of emergency’s duration was announced for six months.
-It followed the protests by the Oromo and Amhara ethic groups against the government controlled by people in the Tigrayan ethnic group, a smaller ethnic minority.
+Media reported the state of emergency's duration was announced for six months.
+It followed the protests by the Oromo and Amhara ethnic groups against the government controlled by people in the Tigrayan ethnic group, a smaller ethnic minority.
 It was the first time in approximately 25 years that a state of emergency had been declared in Ethiopia.
-In March 2017, Ethiopia’s parliament voted to extend the state of emergency for another four months.
+In March 2017, Ethiopia's parliament voted to extend the state of emergency for another four months.

 Since taking office in April 2018, Abiy Ahmed's government presided over the release of thousands of political prisoners from Ethiopian jails and the rapid opening of the country's political landscape.
 However, According to the NGOs Human Rights Watch, Committee to Protect Journalists and Amnesty International, Abiy's government had since mid-2019 been arresting Ethiopian journalists and closing media outlets.